-When compared to paper checks and virtual credit cards (a widely used form of electronic payer-to-provider payment), ACH EFT offers several advantages to physician practices.
-The AMA urges physicians to consider registering for ACH EFT with their health plans for the following reasons:
+When compared to paper checks and virtual credit cards (a widely used form of electronic payer-to-provider payment), ACH EFT offers the following advantages to physician practices:

 ACH EFT payments are processed directly from a health plan’s bank to a physician’s bank over the secure ACH Network.
 As a result, payments do not face the risks of lost or stolen paper checks or fraudulent use of virtual credit cards.

-For additional information on ACH EFT, please see the EFT toolkit resources below.
+For additional information on ACH EFT, please see the EFT resources below.

 - "Getting started: Accepting EFT payments in the physician practice" outlines the steps you should follow for evaluating whether to implement EFT in your practice and how to do so.
 It also outlines the most common EFT payment options, the features of each, and the costs to accept each payment option.